nicoddemus/qt-async-threads/docs/tutorial.rst

 .. important::

-  This is the point of the ``qt-async-threads`` package: easily taking an existing application and employ threads to execute blocking calls, with minimal changes.
+  This is the point of the ``qt-async-threads`` package: easily taking an existing application and, with minimal changes, employ threads to execute blocking calls.

 Example 4: Running in parallel